 I have generally found Bisbee-ites of all stripes to be friendly and helpful.
 More than anything, Bisbee is a pleasant state of mind: laid-back, a little quirky, but with a definite sense of community.
 The people who live here really want to be here.

-Below are our original videos of two of Bisbee’s main attractions: Bisbee Mining & Historical Museum and Queen Mine Tour.
+Bisbee's main attractions are the Bisbee Mining & Historical Museum and the Queen Mine Tour.

 Hotel San Ramon, wonderfully restored, excellent service and attention to detail.

 The Calumet & Arizona Guesthouse is a fine Bed & Breakfast located in the Warren District two miles south of Old Town Bisbee.
 In this video, you will meet Joy Timbers, the proprietor.